Averyberryman/Travel-Tracker/README.md

 - Run `npm install` to install project dependencies
 - Run `npm start` to launch the live server
 - Copy and paste the provided localhost URL into your browser
-- Usernames will be "travler" + any numner between 1-50.
+- Usernames will be "traveler" + any number between 1-50.
 For example, 'traveler37', 'traveler49', etc. All passwords are currently set to 'traveler'.

 ## Abstract